grastagg/grastagg.github.io/_pages/research.md

 author_profile: true
 ---

-Below is a summary of my past contributions, including published papers as well as ongoing projects that are currently under review or in the final stages of preparation for submission.

----

-## 🧪 Past Contributions

 ### [1.
 Decentralized Sparse Gaussian Process Regression with Event-Triggered Adaptive Inducing Points](/research/dgp/)
 *Published in the Journal of Intelligent and Robotic Systems, Aug.
 2023*